 Then, head to the end of your SlideShare and wrap it up in a slide or two.
 There is nothing more jarring than going from a body slide right to a CTA slide.
 You only need a slide or two to conclude your presentation, but it should naturally tee up the CTA that you will have next.

 6) Add a call-to-action slide.

 At the verrrrrry end of your SlideShare, you want to keep your viewers engaged by providing a call-to-action.
 The CTA could be about downloading an ebook, attending an event, or even just visiting your website -- pretty much any CTA you'd like to include.
 Here are two CTA slide examples that we included in the SlideShare template:

 You're almost there!
 Next, you need to go through and edit your copy and design components.
 Try to get another coworker -- marketer or not -- to give it a once over.
 If you need some direction, you can use our ultimate editing checklist to make sure you're catching everything you can.

-Though it's easy to create a presentation in PowerPoint and upload it to SlideShare, not all of the same features will appear in both programs.
-Two things you'll need to add in: "animated slides" and clickable links.
+Though it's easy to create a presentation in PowerPoint and upload it immediately to SlideShare, not all of the same features will appear in both programs.
+As a result, there are two things you'll need to add in: "animated slides" and clickable links.

 As far as slide animation goes, SlideShare does not support PowerPoint animations.
 This means that all of those smooth entrances you planned for your text boxes and objects go out the window once you upload your presentation to SlideShare.
 But, it's easy to manually introduce new elements on a series of slides to make it seem like it's "animated."
 Download our templates to get a thorough walkthrough of making "animated" slides.